 Red light, known for its anti-ageing benefits, penetrates deeper into the skin to help boost collagen production, reduce inflammation and improve the appearance of fine lines and wrinkles.
 Studies have shown that red light therapy can significantly improve skin texture, reduce the depth of wrinkles and increase collagen density.

 Typically used to treat acne, blue light targets bacteria that contribute to acne formation, helping to reduce breakouts and prevent future ones.
-A study published in The Journal of Clinical and Aesthetic Dermatology found that blue light therapy significantly reduced acne after four weeks of treatment.
+A study in the Journal of Clinical and Aesthetic Dermatology reported that daily self-applied blue light therapy led to significant reductions in total acne lesions — including comedones (blackheads and whiteheads) and inflammatory papules – with notable improvements in lesion counts by four weeks of treatment, and further reductions at eight weeks compared with baseline.

 Near-infrared light has been shown to accelerate wound healing and reduce scarring by promoting tissue repair and reducing inflammation.